Yousri Belgaroui: Mixed martial arts career

 Belgaroui made his MMA debut at UAE Warriors Arabia, being scheduled to fight Badreddine Diani.
 He won the fight by a unanimous decision.
 He was next scheduled to fight Sallah-Eddine Dekhissi at UAE Warriors 17, three months after his professional debut.
 He won the fight by knockout in the first round.

 Belgaroui was expected to face Mohamad Osseili at UAE Warriors 23: Arabia 5 on August 28, 2021.
 The fight was later cancelled for undisclosed reasons.
 Belgaroui was booked to face Ahmed Sami at UAE Warriors 25: Africa on February 25, 2022.
 He lost the fight by split decision.

 Belgaroui was booked to face Samir Zaidi at UAE Warriors 27 on March 25, 2022.
 He won the bout via TKO stoppage in the first round.
 Belgaroui faced Mohamad Osseili at UAE Warriors 31 on July 3, 2022, in his second fight of the year.
 He lost the bout via unanimous decision.

 Belgaroui faced Bogdan Kotlovyanov at Levels Fight League 7 on February 5, 2023.
 He won the fight by a first-round knockout.

-Less then a month later, Belgaroui faced Stefan Pretorius on February 24, 2023 at UAE Warriors 35, winning the bout via TKO stoppage in the second round.
+Less than a month later, Belgaroui faced Stefan Pretorius on February 24, 2023, at UAE Warriors 35, winning the bout via TKO stoppage in the second round.

+Belgaroui faced Marco Tulio Silva on August 29, 2023 at Dana White's Contender Series 60.
+He lost the fight via unanimous decision.

+Belgaroui was scheduled to face Nathias Frederick in a light heavyweight bout at LFL 10 on October 29, 2023.
+However, Frederick withdrew from the bout and was replaced by Giorgi Kvelidze.
+Belgaroui won the fight via TKO in round one.